OOPS-Studio/CanvasTextInput/README.md

 ### Listening to events broadcast by your Canvas Text Inputs

-Each Canvas Text Input will broadcast events which allow you to keep track of what it's doing, such as when it's selected, when text is inputted into it, etc. A list of all the different events and what they mean and how to use them can be found under the "[will be filled in later]" header.
+Each Canvas Text Input will broadcast events which allow you to keep track of what it's doing, such as when it's selected, when text is inputted into it, etc. A list of all the different events and what they mean and how to use them can be found under the "**Events.
+What they do and how to use them**" header.

 ### Miscellaneous other features